Greater Katy: Higher education

+Additionally, areas in Waller County are in the service area for Blinn College.

 Public libraries

 Harris County Public Library operates the Katy Library in the City of Katy.

 Greater Katy is served by the Fort Bend County Libraries Cinco Ranch Branch Library is in Cinco Ranch, south of Katy.
 The HCPL Maud Smith Marks Branch Library is in unincorporated Harris County, east of Katy.